mandlenkosi7737/mandlenkosi7737/README.md

 <h1>Greetings,MY name is Mandlenkosi Dlamini.</h1><br>
-<h5>I am a junior data analyst who studied with google coursera courses.I also have a background of front-end development
-with subjects like HTML,CSS and Javascript which I completed at Zaio with their certificate of completion and I managed to create my own projects namely( whack-a-mole and random numbers generator)</h5>
+I am a junior data analyst who studied with google coursera courses.I also have a background of front-end development with subjects like HTML,CSS and Javascript which I completed at Zaio with their certificate of completion and I managed to create my own projects namely( whack-a-mole and random numbers generator)

 <h1>Tools I used</h1>
 <h4>